On the Visibility category of the Shafarevich--Tate group: Preliminaries

-Agashe and Stein \cite[Proposition 2.4]{AgasheStein} proved that every element of the Shafarevich--Tate group of an elliptic curve of order $n$ can be visualized inside an abelian variety of dimension $n$.
+Agashe and Stein \cite[Proposition 2.4]{AgasheStein} used restriction of scalars to prove that every element of the Shafarevich--Tate group of an elliptic curve of order $n$ can be visualized inside an abelian variety of dimension $n$.
 In this subsection, we briefly recall the construction.

 Let $E$ be an elliptic curve over a number field $K$, and let $c \in \Sha(E)$ be an element of order $n$.
-A key input is a classical result of Cassels \cite{Cassels62}, which asserts that any element of $\Sha(E)$ of order $n$ becomes trivial after restriction to a field extension $L/K$ of degree $n$.
-That is, there exists a finite extension $L/K$ with $[L:K]=n$ such that $\operatorname{res}_L(c)=0 \in H^1(L,E)$.
+A key input is a classical result of Cassels \cite{Cassels62}, which asserts that there exists a finite extension $L/K$ with $[L:K]=n$ such that $\operatorname{res}_L(c)=0 \in H^1(L,E)$.
 An alternative proof was later given by O'Neil \cite{Oneil2002}.

 Once such an extension is fixed, one applies the restriction of scalars construction.
 Let $J \coloneqq \operatorname{Res}_{L/K}(E_L)$, which is an abelian variety over $K$ of dimension $n$.
 The functorial properties of Weil restriction yield a natural closed immersion $E \hookrightarrow J$.
 Moreover, by Shapiro's lemma, there is a canonical identification